If you haven't had a chance to browse your favorite photography blogs this week, fear not,

 ADVICE: If you've ever entered PPA's International Photographic Competition, you know that story telling is one of the 12 elements on which your photograph is judged.
 If you want to learn how to add more of a story telling style to your images, the advice on this post from Digital Photography School is a great place to start!

 HISTORY OF PHOTOGRAPHY: Some of you might have caught the new LEICA commercial that features reenactments of some very iconic images through the years.
 LEICA hasn't been around nearly as long as PPA (they're celebrating their 100th anniversary while we're on our 145th!) yet this commercial is a clever way to go over 100 years of photography and image making.
 How many were you able to recognize?
 It's amazing to see how these images still managed to go viral way before the internet era.

-And there you have it!
-The top posts from around the interwebs.
-What sorts of photography blogs trip your shutter?
+There it is!
+Your top 10 photography blog posts from around the web this week.
+What photography blogs have you been enjoying?
 Let us know on theLoop!